-After you have installed the Anode controls, that part of the board should look this:
+After you have installed the Anode controls, the board should look this:

 Cathode Control Circuit:

 IC3 74141N/K155 S16 SOCKET 16 SV5 CONN_DIGIT

 This part of the circuit controls which cathode will be lit.
 Each time the digit to be displayed, the correct cathodes have to be set.